jaar23/octoque/README.md

 # octoque

+*Note* Threadpool is deprecated, the project is in the middle of migrating to use different thread lib.

+*Note*  queue message persistent strategy is unsafe for now.
+---

 octoque is a simple message queue server implemented in nim.
 The initiative of creating octoque is, learn by doing, a lot of the features implemented here might not be the best approach but it should be usable.
 It works similar to redis, but acting more towards a message queue.

 octoque's queue has topic to help organize the message storing in the message queue.
 A simple illustration as below: